The many twists and turns of Julian Assange’s lengthy legal fight

 – August 13: Swedish prosecutors drop investigations into some of the sex allegations against Assange due to time restrictions.
 The investigation into suspected rape remains active.

 – October 12: The Metropolitan Police end their 24-hour guard outside the Ecuadorian embassy.
-It concludes a three-year police operation that is estimated to have cost more than £12 million.
+It concludes a three-year police operation that is estimated to have cost more than £12m.

 – 2016